Why was ancient Sparta always ruled by two kings at the same time?

 These disputes could cause political instability, disrupt decision-making, and divide loyalties among the citizens and the military.

-For instance, the historical record notes several occasions where kings from the two royal houses found themselves at odds, leading to periods of tension and conflict within the state.
+The historical record notes several occasions where kings from the two royal houses found themselves at odds, leading to periods of tension and conflict within the state.

-Moreover, the diarchy could result in inefficiency and delays in decision-making.
+In addition, the diarchy could result in inefficiency and delays in decision-making.
 With two kings needing to agree on significant matters, the system potentially could stall decisions, particularly if the kings held divergent views.

 Critics have also suggested that the dual kingship system, while providing a check against absolute power, nonetheless maintained an elitist structure that concentrated power among the few.